People who require a wheelchair or another mobility device may wonder whether Medicare pays for part or all of the cost.

-In addition to the requirements of a regular order, the doctor will also state that the person does not have the ability to use a manual wheelchair or other mobility device and, therefore, requires an electric one.
+In addition to the requirements of a regular order, the doctor will also state that the person does not have the ability to use a manual wheelchair or another mobility device and, therefore, requires an electric one.

 In this case, the in-person meeting with the doctor should occur no more than 45 days before they write the order.

 Accepting assignment means that the supplier agrees to accept the Medicare-approved amount as payment for the service or product.
 They will send the bill to Medicare.
-As Medicare often pays only 80% of this approved amount for services, the person may be responsible for the remaining 20%.
+As Medicare often pays only 80% of this approved amount for services, the person may be responsible for paying the remaining 20%.

-- a person’s other health insurance
+- the person’s other health insurance

 - how much the doctor charges

-- whether the doctor accepts assignment
+- whether or not the doctor accepts assignment

 - the type of facility